JustinYuu/MACIL_SD/README.md

     cuda==10.1
     numpy==1.17.4

-Note that the reported results are obtained by trainig on a single Tesla V100 GPU.
+Note that the reported results are obtained by training on a single Tesla V100 GPU.
 We observe that different GPU types and torch/cuda versions can lead to slightly different results.

 ## Training